afombravo/2FAST2Q/README.md

 If the starting position varies within the read, it is possible to search for a delimiting known sequence, and then extract the sequence before/after it.
 In this case, it is allowed to input the following:

- 1) A 5' end search sequence, and the amount of bp the program should inventory after.
+ 1) A 5' end search sequence, and the amount of bp the program should inventory after. (example: `--us XXX --l 100`)
- 2) A 3' end search sequence, and the amount of bp the program should inventory before.
+ 2) A 3' end search sequence, and the amount of bp the program should inventory before. (example:`--ds YYY --l 100`)
- 3) A 5' and 3' end search sequence, the program will return and count everything in between these two.
+ 3) A 5' and 3' end search sequence, the program will return and count everything in between these two. (example:`--ds XXX --us YYY`)
- 4) How many mismatches are allowed in the search sequence
+ 4) How many mismatches are allowed in the search sequence (example: `--m 2`)

 When searching a read for multiple sequences, one can either do so by:
   1) confirguring different fixed positions by separating all start locations with a ",".
 For example: "0,20,50" - the program will search for 3 sequences per read, starting at position 0,20, and 50, with the predefided sequence length.